 “That’s not a problem except that I don’t have anything to write about without getting on a soapbox and them kicking it away once they have the noose adjusted.”
 She passes a slice of orange to Rusty who drops it and licks it from the floorboards.
 “Except…” Valerie glances back to me.
 “You were dead and you’ve never talked about it.”

 “It’s not a conversational subject in the main.
-‘Had any interesting fatal accidents recently?’ was never going to be a great chap-up line.
+‘Had any interesting fatal accidents recently?’ was never going to be a great chat-up line.
 I generally approach men who can still breathe.”

 Valerie taps the pen against a tooth.
 She’s wearing her ‘get on with it, you moron’ expression.
 I take a bigger sip this time – I think it’s going to be that sort of conversation.
 Here goes… “Did I meet God?
 No. Did I go to Heaven or Hell?
 No. Even the ferryman was on strike for a better company dental scheme.”
 Her eyes go from hot needles to super-heated diamond bullets.
 I really should try harder with these young people or they’ll end up … like me.
 “Alright, alright, I don’t remember anything on any of the occasions I was dead or should have been.
 Listen, and you can quote me on this, death doesn’t exist.
 It’s just as much an illusion as life.”
 My goodness, she’s writing that down.
 I’ve said something she’s taken seriously.
 I must take more care in future.